eshita19/Java8Practice/README.md

    * **Collectors operations** : Convert stream to Collection.
 (Collectors.toList & Collectors.toSet)

--  Utility methods for using lamda:
+-  Utility methods for using lamda composite operations:
    - **Comparators**:
 	 - Derive comparator based on a field in object: ```Comparator.comparing(Apple::getWeight))```
   	 -